Why Join the Café?

 The f/64 photographers, especially the men, were a hard drinking, hard womanizing bunch.
 They met, they philosophized, and they partied.
 Ansel Adams arranged to have their work exhibited in San Francisco on November 15, 1932, at the de Young Museum.

 THE ART JUNKET is made up of a group of artists who make a living wage in other professions, but we need to express ourselves through art.
-The first salon was held on a hillside looking over the San Francisco Bay.
 We named our café, The Art Junket.
-To learn more about The Art Junket in Berkeley, California, go to my Wordpress Blog on The Art Junket.
+To learn more about The Art Junket in Berkeley, California and New York, go to my Wordpress Blog, The Art Junket.

 THE PHOTOGRAPHERS CAFÉ.
 Join me HERE in the Café.
 We will talk about photography.
 Show our photos.
 Meet new people.